Mapping the History of Water by The EU Joint Research Center

 In 2019, the GSWE was adopted as a basis for the UN Environment’s assessment of the Agenda 2030 Sustainable Development Goal’s target 6.6.1 concerning freshwater ecosystems.

-Based on the online platform, the Atlas of Global Surface Water Dynamics presents the wealth of knowledge gathered by the scientific team in an easily accessible format that is readable to everyone.
+Based on the online platform, the Atlas of Global Surface Water Dynamics presents the knowledge gathered by the scientific team in an easily accessible format that is readable to everyone.

-Through a series of maps, case studies, and beautiful images, this Atlas brings the reader on a journey through some of the world’s most fascinating examples of surface water changes, which highlight the beauty and fragility of the environment and the need to preserve this precious resource.”
+Through a series of maps, case studies, and beautiful images, this Atlas guides the reader through some of the world’s most fascinating examples of surface water changes, highlighting the beauty and fragility of the environment and the need to preserve this precious resource.”

-The importance of water in our daily lives cannot be overstated, and surface water bodies is a critical source of water for agriculture, industrial, and domestic use.
-Because water is dynamic, waterbodies move, and changes over time it is always difficult to map it accurately.
+The importance of water in our daily lives cannot be overstated, and surface water bodies are a critical source of water for agriculture, industrial, and domestic use.
+Because water is dynamic, waterbodies move and change over time, and it is always difficult to map it accurately.

-By documenting the 35 years’ worth of changes in surface water resources, it will improve our understanding of the effects of climate change and our human actions and will help in decision making, environmental actions, and policies aimed at sustainable management of surface water resources, the article says.
+The article says that documenting the 35 years’ worth of changes in surface water resources will improve our understanding of climate change and our human actions and will help in decision-making, environmental actions, and policies aimed at sustainable management of surface water resources.

 Click the link below to start exploring the water surfaces map: